GabSiccion/GabSiccion/README.md

 Course Explorer is the product of our research thesis.
 It aims to inform students the course offerings of De La Salle University - Dasmarinas.

 Currently Course Explorer features 2 courses, IT and CS.
 Each of them contains 2 tracks with 8 subjects that showcases the curriculum of the courses.
 A Quiz game for all courses, provides a recommendation to which track student should take depending on the score.

+Currently in the process of remaking to use React JS framework and additionaly transfer it to another hosting service.

 ##### [Press me to visit the live website of Course Explorer](https://gabsiccion.github.io/)